MOHAMED00974/Text-editor-with-assembly/README.md

 # Text-editor-with-assembly
+I've tried to make a text editor using assembly only
-I made this project for our assembly course at FCIS in Mansoura university
+I thought it would be a cool project for our assembly course